HolgerJMeyer/x2g/doc/rules.md

 ## Rule language by example

+### XML extract with match and xpath expressions

+The general syntax is

+`match path(<xpath-expr>) using <var-binding> { <body> }`

+The body of the match statement is evaluate for each xml fragment matched by the Xpath expresion <xpath-expr>.
+Within body the current binding can be access through the bound variable <var-binding>.

 ```
 // nested match example, the second match is evaluated within context of the first
 match path(//story) using $s {